MuhammadSaim32/mern-ecommerce-practice/README.md

 - 🔑 JWT-based authentication and authorization
 - 📧 Password reset with NodeMailer
 - 🛒 Shopping cart and Stripe checkout
+- ⚡ **Stripe Webhook Integration** — automatically receives events from Stripe after successful payments and clears the related user’s cart
 - 🧾 Order management system (seller updates order status manually)
 - 💬 Review system – users can post, edit, and delete reviews like comments
 - 🖼️ Image upload via Cloudinary
-- 👮 Admin dashboard for user and role management
+- 🟢 Admin dashboard for user and role management
 - ⚙️ Modular backend with controllers, middleware, and routes

+---

+## ⚙️ Payment Flow

+1. User proceeds to checkout and completes payment through **Stripe Checkout**.
+2. Stripe triggers a **Webhook event** to the backend confirming payment success.
+3. The backend processes the event, verifies the signature, and clears the corresponding user’s cart.
+4. The order details are saved to the database and visible to both user and seller.

 ---